business.com receives compensation from some of the companies listed on this page. Advertising Disclosure

 Open row

-Every year sees the launch of almost 30,000 new products, but 70 percent to 80 percent of these offerings fall flat.
+Almost 30,000 new products are launched yearly, but 70 to 80 percent of these offerings fall flat.
 Your business can beat the odds by paying attention to your product packaging.
-Done right, packaging can be as memorable as the product itself, and significantly impact consumer buying decisions.
+Packaging can be as memorable as the product and impact consumer buying decisions significantly.

-Product packaging is an essential part of your company branding and presents opportunities to set yourself apart from the competition.
-Whether you work with a design team or go it alone, using specific colors and images can evoke moods and inspire customer feelings that you can leverage to improve sales.
-Just follow these packaging tips to win buyers’ hearts.
+Product packaging is essential to your company branding and presents opportunities to set yourself apart.
+Whether you work with a design team or go it alone, specific colors and images can evoke moods and inspire customer feelings that you can leverage to improve sales.
+Follow these packaging and product design tips to win buyers’ hearts.

 How to package your product

 Your packaging should articulate what makes your brand different.
-Try to think outside the box (no pun intended!) while keeping the material functional, and focus on how the packaging can cultivate a holistic customer experience.
+Try to think outside the box while keeping the material functional and focus on how the packaging can cultivate a holistic customer experience.

-If your budget allows, it’s wise to hire an experienced packaging designer or design team to help bring your brand’s identity to life through your packaging.
-They will help you choose the right design and color scheme to evoke whatever mood you’re looking to create.
+If your budget allows, hiring an experienced packaging designer or design team is wise to help bring your brand’s identity to life through your packaging.
+They will help you choose the right design and color scheme to evoke your desired mood.
 Furthermore, when your packaging shows craftsmanship and attention to detail, you’re more likely to create a unique brand identity and stand apart from the competition.
 Consider the following tips to create a “wow” factor with your packaging and increase sales.

 Know your target market to make an impact.

 For a brilliant packaging design, always consider the demographics of your ideal customer.
-If you want to succeed in a competitive market, it is important to know the consumers most likely to purchase your products.
-Understand your target audience; know their pain points, preferences and buying habits; and customize your packaging accordingly.
+Knowing the consumers most likely to purchase your products is essential if you want to succeed in a competitive market.
+Understand your target audience, their pain points, preferences and buying habits and customize your packaging accordingly.

 Make low-cost packaging look chic with customization.

 Great packaging doesn’t have to mean expensive packaging.
 Some brands can make an impact with even the most straightforward product packaging.
 You can step up your packaging strategy without breaking the bank by adding layers, textures or stylish typography.
-In fact, a simple packaging design is more effective if the market is visually agitated.
+A simple packaging design is more effective if the market is visually agitated.

 FYIDid you know

-Product packaging can have a direct correlation to profit margin.
+Product packaging can directly correlate to profit margin.
 For example, if you decrease your overall packaging costs by volume or material, you can reduce the price of your product.
-Conversely, upgrading your product packaging in material or customization can help you increase the cost of your product by making it seem more valuable.
+Conversely, upgrading your product packaging in material or customization can increase the cost of your product by making it seem more valuable.

 Use clever packaging to create an unboxing experience.

 Nothing works better at sparking brand loyalty than triggering an emotional reaction.
-If you can get your product packaging to make the consumer feel something, it’s sure to create a buzz in the market.
+If you can get your product packaging to make the consumer feel something, it will create a buzz in the market.
 Just as people love to unbox the newest Apple product, your packaging can offer a fun, hands-on experience that lends itself to sharing on social media.

 Did You Know?Did you know

 YouTube’s unboxing videos, which feature people opening products of all types, have millions of views.
-In fact, Packhelp found that 90,000 people type “unboxing” into YouTube every month.
+Packhelp found that 90,000 people type “unboxing” into YouTube every month.

 Go eco-friendly with the design to boost your brand identity.

 Any product packaging that can be reused or recycled will appeal to the eco-conscious consumer.
-Research from Statista revealed that 45 percent of consumers are interested in sustainable or environmentally responsible brands, and 44 percent of consumers are interested in brands that support recycling.
-If your product packaging has a positive environmental impact, you can really stand out in the market and earn respect.
-Puma’s product packaging that doubles as a reusable poster is a brilliant example of product packaging that communicates a purpose and makes the brand stand out.
+Research from Statista revealed that 44 percent of consumers are interested in sustainable or environmentally responsible brands.
+If your product packaging has a positive environmental impact, you can stand out in the market and earn respect.
+Puma’s product packaging, which doubles as a reusable poster, is a brilliant example of packaging that communicates a purpose and makes the brand stand out.

 Your consumers are actively screening multiple products simultaneously.
-The surest way to make a difference at this point of consideration is by being smart with your product packaging.
+The surest way to make a difference at this point of consideration is by being innovative with your product packaging.

 Benefits of good product packaging

 Good packaging is an essential feature of a successful product.
-Proper packaging significantly influences consumer behavior, and it’s more effective than even traditional advertising at setting a brand apart from the competition.
+Proper packaging influences consumer behavior significantly and is more effective than traditional advertising at setting a brand apart from the competition.

-Packaging is the first thing a shopper sees when they encounter a product in stores, and this first impression has a subtle yet lasting impact.
-If your packaging is dull or poorly designed, it will psychologically lead buyers to assume the product quality is the same as its outward appearance.
-But if the packaging successfully grabs attention and radiates quality and luxury, consumers will be more inclined to sample something they’ve never tried before.
+Packaging is the first thing a shopper sees when they encounter a product in stores and this first impression has a subtle yet lasting impact.
+If your packaging is dull or designed poorly, it will psychologically lead buyers to assume the product quality is the same as its outward appearance.
+But if the packaging grabs attention and radiates quality and luxury successfully, consumers will be more inclined to sample something they’ve never tried before.

 Here are four reasons product packaging gives businesses a competitive edge.